listplot3d/visbrain/README.rst

 * Adding a "click-and-drag" window to select arbitrary epochs for subsequent scoring.
 Life hack: if there is a rather long continuous epoch to score: click on signal to create the "click-and-drag" window, use "N" (while holding the mouse) to go to next window until you reach the end of the epoch, "close" the window where appropriate and score the whole thing at once.
 This will speed up dramatically scoring and hopefully make you happy.

-Hopefully all this stuff will be merged to the main repo eventually.
+Hopefully all this stuff will be merged to the main repo eventually. *At this point it seems unlikely, that the original Visbrain project will be continued to be maintained*

 Unfortunately this all comes with no guarantee regarding maintenance and system compatibility but feel free to contribute.

-Last but not least: here is the repo we use to load SpikeGLX (neuropixels) and TDT data, load a proxy to the EMG generated from LFP data, and launch the Sleep GUI: https://github.com/CSC-UW/sleepscore

-Best,
-Tom
+Cheers,
+Erik

 ========